sapmat/frontend-onboarding/README.md

 ## <a id="level-7"></a> LEVEL 7 – MOCK API

-Your project will revolve around `events`.
+Your project will revolve around `events`
-Since there's no backend, you'll build a simple mock API.
+Since there's no backend, you'll build a simple mock API

 > [!NOTE]
 >